carlosnakane/microfrontend-containers/Readme.md

 * app-d: A React 17 made WebComponent;
 * registry: Rest API where these apps above can register and unregister itself;
 * root-app: The index.
 This app instantiates the root-menu and makes requests to the registry server and http-servers;
-* root-menu: Receive the routes list, render it and dispach events when the User click some link.
+* root-menu: Receive the routes list, render it and dispatch events when the User click some link.

 ## Running
 ```
 $ docker-compose up
 ```
-> It will take a long time on first run depending on your internet connection and your pc processing availability.
+> It will take a long time on the first run depending on your internet connection and your pc processing availability.

 If all goes well you should have this on your terminal: